• Skip to primary navigation

 • Pack one pound of fresh green beans very tightly into a clean quart jar.

-• Add all other ingredients to a saucepan and bring to a boil.
+• Add all other ingredients to a small saucepan and bring to a boil.
 Let simmer for 5 minutes, or until sugar and salt have fully dissolved.

 Notes